 Nut milk, nut butters, nut crackers.
-By the looks of it, nuts have become the new darling of the health food industry.
+By the looks of it, nuts have become the darling of the health food industry.
 And for good reason, as the health benefits of nuts are numerous and well documented.
 But nuts can do much more than add crunch to salads or filler to trail mix.
-When pureed into creamy nut butter or soaked, ground and strained into nut milk, the simple nut becomes a chef’s – and a healthy eater’s – new best friend.
+When pureed into creamy nut butter or soaked, ground and strained into nut milk, the simple nut becomes a chef’s – and a healthy eater’s – best friend.

 While you can easily buy a carton of almond milk or jar of nut butter at the store, try making your own at home.
 The process is quite simple, and the taste will beat out store-bought every time.

 Once you’ve got the hang of it, try using nut milks to add creaminess to recipes that call for rich dairy, or nut butters to add protein, fiber and healthy fats to breakfasts and snacks.
 Here’s a quick how-to guide on making your own nut milk and nut butter at home, plus some Northwest-inspired ideas for incorporating nuts into your healthy diet.